 1109.14.3 Visual alarms in accessible guest rooms.
 Visual alarms in accessible guest rooms shall be installed or mounted so the signal shall be visible in all areas of the guest room.
-Instructions for use of the auxiliary alarms or receptacle for portable alarms shall be provided.
+Instructions for use of the auxiliary alarms or receptacle for the portable alarm shall be provided.